-Caramelized Figs Baked with Honey is an easy fig dessert, served warm over vanilla ice cream, that is sure to impress.
+What do you do with fresh figs during fig season?
+Usually figs seem to ripen all at once, and you need an easy recipe to use them all up!
+Roasted Figs with Honey is an easy fig dessert, served warm over vanilla ice cream, that is sure to impress.
 So let me start with the figs. I love them.
 Who knew?

-Here’s a quick, easy and delicious way to use your figs. The recipe measurements are per fig, to give you options on how many figs you want to bake.
-Serve your Caramelized Figs Baked with Honey on top of vanilla ice cream or frozen yogurt.
+An easy and delicious figs recipe the whole family will enjoy.
+The recipe measurements are per fig, to give you options on how many figs you want to bake.
+Serve your Roasted Figs with Honey over vanilla ice cream or frozen yogurt.
 Bon Appetit! Приятного аппетита!

 - ½ teaspoon of cold unsalted butter per fig

 Preheat oven to 375°F or 190°C

 Cut stems off the tops of the figs. Cut a cross in the fig and gently open it, .
 Be careful not to cut them all the way to the bottom, or spread too wide, or they will fall apart.

 Grease a pie pan or use baking paper.
 Place the figs stem side up in the pan.

 Cut ½ teaspoon squares of butter.
 Put butter pieces inside each fig, carefully so the fig does not fall apart.